-Inaugural LGBT Program Director, Harvard Medical School
+LGBTQ Outreach and Engagement Director, Harvard Medical School

-Former Executive Director, Lesbian Community Cancer Project // MBA from Simmons College // Trained at Second City // Led successful public affairs campaigns in New Orleans and New York City // Board of Directors, Tegan and Sara Foundation
+Former Executive Director, Lesbian Community Cancer Project in Chicago // MBA from Simmons College // Trained at Second City // Led successful public affairs campaigns in New Orleans and New York City // Board of Directors, Tegan and Sara Foundation

-Jessica Halem, MBA, is the founding LGBT Program Director at Harvard Medical School and remains alone in her role among medical schools in the United States.
-Under her leadership, the first-year class has grown from 4% to 11% self-identified LGBTQ and the faculty and resident OutList has quadrupled in size.
+Jessica Halem, MBA, is the LGBTQ Outreach and Engagement Director at Harvard Medical School and remains unique in her role among medical schools in the United States.
+Under her leadership, the first-year class has grown from 4% to 15% self-identified LGBTQ and the faculty and resident OutList has quadrupled in size.
 Most recently, she secured a major grant to overhaul the entire curriculum to integrate sexual and gender minority health equity.
 Prior to joining Harvard, Jessica ran the Lesbian Community Cancer Project in Chicago where she implemented the nation’s first cultural competency trainings for the CDC, served on then-candidate Obama’s first LGBT Advisory Committee, and fought for the inclusion of transgender health on the national agenda since 2001.
 Jessica has published on treating transgender patients (AMA Journal of Ethics, 2016), optimism and organizational change (Medical Care, 2018), and mentoring across difference (Mentoring Diverse Leaders, Routledge, 2017).
 She coaches students, faculty, and administrators on dealing with difficult moments and is a sought-out speaker nationally on issues of workplace diversity and inclusion.
 She currently serves on the Board of the Tegan and Sara Foundation and can be found on social media at @jessicahalem.